OpenPathfinder/openpathfinder.com/docs/projects/fortSphere/about.md

 ---

-**fortSphere** is a community-driven, open-source CLI tool crafted with love by maintainers for maintainers.
+**fortSphere** is a community-driven, open source CLI tool crafted with love by maintainers for maintainers.
 It empowers you to secure and streamline your GitHub organizations and repositories, ensuring you’re always in control.
 Built with a secure-by-default philosophy, fortSphere guarantees that:
 - **Your Tokens and Data Stay Local:** All operations are performed locally—your sensitive information never leaves your machine.
-- **No Blind Trust Required:** As an open-source project, you don’t need to trust others—just the transparent and collaborative efforts of its contributors.
+- **No Blind Trust Required:** As an open source project, you don’t need to trust others—just the transparent and collaborative efforts of its contributors.

 ---